 Regardless of your reason, it's important that you know what your goals are.
 The more informed you are going into your consultation, the better you'll be able to communicate with Dr. Majewski about your needs!
 Read this page to learn more about breast augmentation surgery.

-Breast augmentation surgery is deeply personal and life-changing procedure - so it's important that you feel comfortable with your surgeon and his or her experience.
+Breast augmentation surgery is a deeply personal and life-changing procedure - so it's important that you feel comfortable with your surgeon and his or her experience.

 Dr. Majewski is a board-certified plastic and reconstructive surgeon with over 17 years of experience, and has performed hundreds of successful breast augmentation procedures throughout his career.
-His goal for all his patients to help them feel comfortable, confident, and calm throughout their surgery and recovery experience.
+His goal for all his patients is to help them feel comfortable, confident, and calm throughout their surgery and recovery experience.

 Breast augmentation is a deeply personal procedure, and it's important that you're doing it for yourself and not for someone else, even if that person has offered to pay for it.
 Dr. Majewski's patient satisfaction is high, specifically when patients want the procedure themselves.